destinyjen/a-random-cool-photoblog/README.md

-This is a photo blog or # photsite created in (HTML/CSS).
+This is a photo blog page or as I call it # photsite created in (HTML/CSS).